harrison-broadbent/personal_site/source/blog/hacker-news-traffic-spike-anatomy.html.md

 ---
 title: Anatomy of a Hacker News traffic spike
 description: A breakdown of a HN traffic spike which drove 15k+ visitors to my blog post.
+I show you the exact anatomy of a Hacker News traffic spike, including how long it lasted and some long-tail effects.
 date: May 27 2024
 ---